IOPConnect

 • Nominees should be based in the UK or Ireland and if based internationally, should have made a substantial contribution to the development or reputation of physics in the UK or Ireland.

-• Nominees, nominators and referees do not need to be members of the IOP.
+• Nominees, nominators and external validators do not need to be members of the IOP.

-• Nominees, nominators and referees cannot be current members of Council, IOP employees, people under contract to the IOP, the Awards Committee, or members of any other IOP Awards judging panel.
+• Nominees, nominators and external validators cannot be current members of Council, IOP employees, people under contract to the IOP, the Awards Committee, or members of any other IOP Awards judging panel.

 Nomination process

+The 2025 IOP Medals and Prizes will call for nominations towards the end of 2024.
 Please email [email protected] if you have any questions about the awards or your submission.
-Further information will be provided on the 2024 IOP Awards in due course.

 • You can nominate yourself or someone else for this Award.
 All nominations will be judged in the same way regardless of the method of nomination.